Factorization of the dijet cross section in hadron-hadron collisions: Collinear functions

-The above jet algorithm includes the soft modes when $l_- \rightarrow 0$ for $p_1$ or $l_- \rightarrow Q$ for $p_2$.
-The zero-bin subtraction should be employed to subtract the soft contribution from the jet function to avoid double counting \cite{Manohar:2006nz}.
+where $\delta= \tan R/2$.
+The two final-state particles should satisfy both $\theta_1 <R$ and $\theta_2 <R$.
+However, if $E_1<E_2$, that is, if $l_-<\omega/2$, when the constraint $\theta_1<R$ is satisfied, the condition $\theta_2<R$ is automatically satisfied, and vice versa.
+This fact is implemented in the jet algorithm, Eq.~(\ref{cojetal}).
+The above jet algorithm includes the soft modes when $l_- \rightarrow 0$ for $p_1$ or $l_- \rightarrow \omega$ for $p_2$.
+The zero-bin subtraction should be employed to subtract the soft contribution from the jet function to avoid double counting~\cite{Manohar:2006nz}.
 If we switch $p_1$ and $p_2$ in Eq.~(\ref{cojetal}), the two terms are switched to give the same result.
 And the calculation involved in the jet function is also invariant under this switch since the final-state particles are identical.
 Therefore the zero-bin contribution is obtained by choosing the jet algorithm for the zero-bin contribution from the first term in Eq.~(\ref{cojetal}) with $l_- \rightarrow 0$, and we multiply it by two to get the final answer.
-With this in mind, the jet algorithm for the zero-bin contribution is given by
+Therefore the jet algorithm for the zero-bin contribution is given by

 The phase spaces for the naive collinear contribution and the zero-bin contribution are shown in Fig.~\ref{jetphase} (a), (b) respectively.
 Here we consider the integrated gluon jet function $\mathcal{J}_g$.